Official Cruelty-Free Makeup Brands in 2023

 At Biossance, science always comes first as all products are based on squalane.

-The brand makes a synthetic product similar to squalene – in the form of a natural lipid identical to the one found in human skin.
+The brand makes a synthetic product similar to squalene – a natural lipid identical to the one in human skin.

 Most brands extract squalene from shark liver or olives, but Biossance draws its formulation from sugarcane in a very sustainable way.